joernio/query-database/README.md

 This will install the following scripts:

-* cscanner - a Vulnerability scanner for C code
+* cscanner - a vulnerability scanner for C code

-## Running Scripts
+## Running scripts

 You can run a script as follows: